alanbrzu/alanbrzu/README.md

 - @alanbrzu
-- Web3
 - Learning to code at the moment
-- Trading
-- 📫 How to reach me ...
+- Trading ...
+DeFi
+- alanbrzu@gmail.com

 <!---
 alanbrzu/alanbrzu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.